jsdom/webidl2js/README.md

 Note that for IDL attributes that are `readonly`, these properties do not need to be accessor properties.
 If you create a data property with the correct name, the wrapper class will still expose the property to consumers as a getter wrapping your implementation class's data property.
 This can sometimes be more convenient.

+### Indexed and named properties

+TODO: document these

 ### Other, non-exposed data and functionality

 Your implementation class can contain other properties and methods in support of the wrapped properties and methods that the wrapper class calls into.
 These can be used to factor out common algorithms, or store private state, or keep caches, or anything of the sort.